Afrobeats: Name

-London-based DJ Abrantee was credited by The Guardian for coining the name "Afrobeats", in order to package and present the sound to a British audience.
-Of the name, DJ Abrantee stated:
+London-based DJ Abrantee was credited by The Guardian for coining the name "Afrobeats", adding an "s" to Afrobeat, in order to package and present the sound to British dancefloors.
+DJ Abrantee stated:

 I cannot say I invented Afrobeats.
 Afrobeats was invented before I was born.
 It was invented by Fela Kuti.
-But what you’ve got to remember is the genre of music artists themselves are now producing — the likes of WizKid, Ice Prince, P-Square, Castro, May7ven are calling their music Afrobeats.
+But what you've got to remember is the genre of music artists themselves are now producing — the likes of Wizkid, Ice Prince, P-Square, Castro, May7ven are calling their music Afrobeats.
 So that's what I call it when I put them on my mix tapes.

-Afrobeats is less of a style like afrobeat is, and more of an overarching term for the contemporary sound of African pop music and that of those influenced by it.
+Afrobeats is less of a style like Afrobeat is, and more of an overarching term for the contemporary sound of African pop music and that of those influenced by it.
 DJ 3K criticised the label for being a contemporary marketing category.
 According to David Drake, the eclectic genre "reimagines diasporic influences and—more often than not—completely reinvents them".
 However, some caution against equating Afrobeats to contemporary pan-African music, in order to prevent the erasure of local musical contributions.
 Some artists have distanced themselves from the term 'afrobeats' due to the overt similarity it has with 'afrobeat', even though they are different sounds.

 Afrobeats is also sometimes referred to as Afro-pop and Afro-fusion.
-A few artists use alternative names to describe their music; Don Jazzy has stated he prefers "Afro-pop" rather than afrobeats.
+A few artists have used the same alternative names to describe their music; Don Jazzy has stated he prefers "Afro-pop" rather than Afrobeats.
 Wizkid, Burna Boy, and Davido all use Afro-fusion or Afro-pop to describe their music.
-Mr Eazi also refers to his music as 'Banku Music' to denote the influence Ghana has had on his music (Banku is a Ghanaian dish).
+Mr Eazi also refers to his music as 'banku music' to denote the influence Ghana has had on his music (banku is a Ghanaian dish).
 Rema coined the term "Afrorave", which is a subgenre of Afrobeats with influences of Arabian and Indian music.